The Mahabharata, Book 11

 III GANDHARI'S LAMENT FOR DURYODHYAN

-Thus to Krishna, Queen Gandhari strove her woeful thoughts to tell,
+Thus to Krishna, Queen Gandhari strove her woeful thoughts

 When, alas, her wandering vision on her son Duryodhan fell,